akikuno/gse2srr/README.md

-# gse2srr.sh: convert GSE ID to SRR
+# `gse2srr.sh`: script to convert ID from GSE to SRR

 ## Features